Zero-Shot Multi-Animal Tracking in the Wild: Related work

 \paragraph{Multi-object tracking (MOT).} Multi-object tracking aims to detect multiple objects in video sequences and associate their detections across frames to form consistent trajectories over time \cite{luo_multiple_2021}.
 Existing MOT methods can broadly be categorized into Tracking-by-Detection (TbD) and Tracking-by-Propagation (TbP) approaches \cite{gao_multiple_2025}.
 TbD methods first detect all objects in each frame and then associate detections through heuristic or learned strategies.
-Heuristic-based methods rely on motion and appearance cues for association \cite{bewley_simple_2016, wojke_simple_2017, zhang_bytetrack_2022} .
-In contrast, learned association models \cite{somers_cameltrack_2025} or graph-based approaches \cite{cetintas_unifying_2023, missaoui_noougat_2025} use neural networks or graph neural networks to match detections across frames.
-TbP methods, inspired by the DETR architecture \cite{carion_end--end_2020}, track objects by auto-regressively propagating object queries through time.
-They jointly perform detection and tracking in an end-to-end fashion \cite{meinhardt_trackformer_2022, zeng_motr_2022}.
-Current multi-animal tracking methods mostly rely on simple heuristic-based TbD methods \cite{pineda_deep_2022, koger_quantifying_2023, vogg_primat_2025, ma_alphachimp_2024}.
+Heuristic-based methods rely on motion and appearance cues for association \cite{bewley_simple_2016, wojke_simple_2017, zhang_bytetrack_2022}, while learned association models \cite{somers_cameltrack_2025} and graph-based approaches \cite{cetintas_unifying_2023, missaoui_noougat_2025} use neural networks to match detections across frames.
+TbP methods, inspired by the DETR architecture \cite{carion_end--end_2020}, jointly perform detection and tracking end-to-end by auto-regressively propagating object queries through time \cite{meinhardt_trackformer_2022, zeng_motr_2022}.

-\paragraph{Segment Anything Model 2 (SAM 2).} The Segment Anything Model 2 \cite{ravi_sam_2024} is an interactive video segmentation model that, given a user prompt (either point, bounding box, or segmentation mask), tracks and segments the specified object throughout a video.
-It maintains a memory bank of recent masks and the initial prompt, using this context to localize the object in each new frame.
-Trained on large-scale, diverse datasets, SAM 2 demonstrates strong zero-shot generalization.
-Recent state-of-the-art visual-object tracking methods build upon SAM 2 \cite{yang_samurai_2024, videnovic_distractor-aware_2025, ding_sam2long_2024}, though only a few works have explored its use for multi-object tracking (SAM2MOT~\cite{jiang_sam2mot_2025}).
-A more detailed technical description is provided in Appendix \ref{subsec:appendix_sam2}.
+Most multi-animal tracking methods fall into the heuristic TbD category \cite{pineda_deep_2022, koger_quantifying_2023, vogg_primat_2026, ma_alphachimp_2024}, with recent work targeting long-term~\cite{ngo_bibinbe_hmm-based_2026} and swarm tracking~\cite{bideau_watching_2026}.
+SA-FARI~\cite{wasmuht_sa_2025} finetunes and evaluates SAM\,3 for multi-animal tracking.
+However, SAM 3 was trained on their dataset and does not operate in a zero-shot setting, in contrast to our approach.